Armenia, Azerbaijan and Georgia;

-Overview: On arrival, we make our own way to our hotel in Baku, where we enjoy a program orientation and welcome dinner.
+Overview: On arrival into the city built on oil that is contemporary Baku, a contrast of so much we will see on this , we make our own way to our hotel in Baku, where we enjoy a program orientation and welcome dinner in a local restaurant.
 (D)

 Accommodation: 3 nights at Central Park Hotel or similar.

-Overview: We begin our day with a tour of Icheri Shey Har, the old town, with its maze of narrow, cobblestone streets lined with small mosques nestled between terrace cafes and grand turn-of-the-century architecture.
+Overview: We begin the first full day our with a of Icheri Shey Har, the , with its maze of narrow, cobblestone streets lined with small mosques nestled between terrace cafes and grand turn-of-the-century architecture.
 A highlight of our afternoon’s explorations will surely be Shirvan Shah’s Palace, a royal palace built in the 15th century and the finest surviving example of Shirvan architecture.
-In the evening we enjoy a walking tour along Baku sea-side boulevard.
-Baku Bay is a natural harbour for the capital of Azerbaijan and the main port of Baku.
-It is located in the wide curve on the southern side of the Absheron Peninsula, sheltered by the Baku archipelago.
-Our guide will explain the history about the Caspian Sea.
+In the evening we enjoy a along Baku sea-side boulevard.
+Baku Bay is a natural harbour for the capital of and the main port of Baku.
+It is located in the wide curve on the southern side of the , sheltered by the Baku archipelago.
+Our will explain the history about the .
 (B,L,D)

 Accommodation: Central Park Hotel or similar.